 This empirical strategy is sensitive to measurement errors on both current population composition at the cell-level and on the exact location of the fringe between rangeland and farmland.
-When studying whether nomadic-settler production technology competition may be partly responsible for clashes between ethnic groups, one of course has to first investigate whether historical group locations and methods of production are still relevant today.
+When studying whether nomadic-settler production technology competition may be partly responsible for clashes between ethnic groups, one would obviously have to first investigate whether historical group locations and methods of production are still relevant today.
 It turns out they are.
-First, the ethnic group homeland borders are quite stable (as shown in Figure C7).
+First, the ethnic group homeland borders are quite stable (as shown in Figure C8).
 Second, the use of production technologies is very persistent, as shown in Figure 2 above.
 In fact, 65 percent of the African labor force is still in agriculture and it represents 32 percent of the GDP (Al-Amin et al., 2008), and in the Sahel region, livestock accounts for 40 percent of the agriculture (Kamuanga et al., 2008).
 Table C1 shows that nomadic homelands are still linked to production features associated with nomadic cattle herding, while areas settled by sedentary groups feature much more agriculture and more fertile soils today.

 Table 3 below displays the main results on the mechanisms at work.
-While the variable $T \times$ MIXED SETTLEMENT captures, as before, the impact of temperature shocks in historically mixed settlements, the variable $T \times$ FRINGE picks up the heat shock effect in areas that are today both suitable for agriculture and for cattle herding and where current resource competition should be greatest.
-In column 2, we find that both variables are statistically significant and of expected sign.
-In column 3 we then include the interaction $T \times$ MIXED SETTLEMENT × FRINGE.
-While this interaction is highly statistically significant, the variable $T \times$ MIXED SETTLEMENT × FRINGE.
-While this interaction is highly statistically significant, the variable $T \times$ MIXED SETTLEMENT ceases to be statistically significant.
-This is consistent with the interpretation that historical cultural differences in ethnic groups do only matter today when economic competition in production is still present.
-Our findings do not imply that culture does not matter, but highlights the fact that the impact of cultural differences is greatly magnified in contexts in which actual economic competition for scarce resources is present.
+While the variable $T \times \text{MIXED}$ SETTLEMENT captures, as before, the impact of temperature shocks in historically mixed settlements, the variable $T \times \text{FRINGE}$ picks up the heat shock effect in areas that are today both suitable for agriculture and for cattle herding, and where current resource competition should be greater.
+In columns 1 and 2, we find that both variables are statistically significant and of expected sign.
+In column 3 we then include the interaction $T \times \text{MIXED}$ SETTLEMENT × FRINGE.
+While this interaction is highly statistically significant, the variable $T \times \text{MIXED}$ SETTLEMENT ceases to be statistically significant.
+This is consistent with the interpretation that historical cultural differences in ethnic groups only matter today when economic competition in production is still present.
+Our findings do not imply that culture does not matter, but highlights the fact that the impact of cultural differences is present.
 Column 4 shows that this result prevails when controlling for polarization, while column 5 reveals robustness to focusing on the intensive rather than extensive margin of conflict.
+The fact that the coefficient of $T \times \text{FRINGE}$ remains positive and statistically significant across all specifications offers compelling empirical support for the vulnerability channel.
+This finding suggests that, following a given temperature shock, cells located at the fringe are more susceptible to violence compared to other cells.
+Importantly, this pattern holds true regardless of the population composition, which we control for using the triple interaction term with MIXED SETTLEMENT in Columns 3-6.
+Therefore, the positive coefficient of the double interaction term indicates a general fragility of the cells located at the fringe, while it is the inclusion of the triple interaction term that provides support for the competition channel between farmers and herders.